 Expect to pay upwards of $3,000 to resolve your tax problems with Community Tax.
 The company is one of the pricier tax relief options, and while it does offer refunds, they are limited.
 Get started by booking a free consultation with a case manager today.

-Anthem Tax Services has more than 30 years of tax relief experience and has certified tax professionals in all 50 states.
+Larson Tax Relief has more than 15 years of tax relief experience and has certified tax professionals in all 50 states.
 Its services appeal to anyone who needs tax help related to resolution, relief, or preparation.

-You'll need at least $10,000 worth of debt to work with Anthem Tax Services.
+You'll need at least $15,000 worth of debt to work with Larson Tax Relief.
 The accredited firm works with you to resolve any outstanding payments, whether you owe back taxes or have recently received an audit.
-According to the company website, Anthem has saved clients millions of dollars in back taxes over the years.
+According to the company website, Larson has served over 18,000 clients over the years.

 Tax relief typically takes one to four months.
-You can learn more about Anthem Tax Services by scheduling a free consultation with one of its tax professionals.
-You can also secure one of the rare money-back guarantees in case the IRS rejects Anthem's compromise.
+You can learn more about Larson Tax Relief by scheduling a free consultation with one of its tax professionals.

 Paying back taxes can be daunting, particularly if you have never made an IRS payment or compromise.
 Make sure to consider these options before opting for a tax relief service.
 According to the Federal Trade Commission, "Most taxpayers don't qualify for the programs these fraudsters hawk, their companies don't settle the tax debt, and in many cases don't even send the necessary paperwork to the IRS."